-Click the triangle $\checkmark$ next to Stars and Banners to show the available options for stars and banners (Figure 130).
-Press the Alt key (macOS $\backslash$ ) to draw a star or banner shape from its center.
-Press the Shift+Alt keys (macOS $\backslash$ +Shift) to draw a callout shape from the center.
-Release the cursor before releasing the Shift or Alt (macOS $\backslash$ ) keys.
+Click the triangle $\checkmark$ next to Stars and Banners to display the available options for stars and banners (Figure 132).
+Pressing the Alt key (macOS $\checkmark$ ) draws a star or banner shape from its center.
+Pressing the Shift+Alt keys (macOS $\curlyvee+Shift$ ) draws a callout shape from the center.
+Release the cursor before releasing the Shift or Alt (macOS $\curlyvee$ ) keys.
 Actual icon displayed depends on the tool that had previously been selected.

-Figure 130: Stars and Banners subtoolbar
+Figure 132: Stars and Banners subtoolbar